Ground-truth retrieval benchmark

 Corpus: express v5.1.0 (commit cd7d439), indexed exactly like a customer repository.

 Questions: 30 authored questions with known answers, each declaring the file a correct answer must cite and the facts the answer text must contain.
-They're the questions a developer actually asks:
+They are the kind of questions a developer actually asks:

 - "How does the trust proxy setting affect how the client IP address is determined?"